 Sitar virtuoso Nishat Khan transcends musical barriers with his spellbinding technical mastery and his uniquely invigorating and contemporary approach to Indian music.
 He is the torchbearer of seven generations and the 400-year old tradition of India’s most renowned musical family.

-The Seattle Chinese Orchestra (SCO) is the only traditional Chinese orchestra in the Pacific Northwest.
-Its mission is to advocate and promote traditional Chinese music to the Western world, and includes not only Chinese musicians but also American musicians who are lovers of Chinese culture and well-versed in Chinese music as well.
+The Seattle Chinese Orchestra (SCO) is the only traditional Chinese Orchestra in the Pacific Northwest.
+Its mission is to advocate and promote traditional Chinese music to the Western world.

 Finale from The Gate of the Moon (Sitar Concerto No 1)